 The plugin also supports the use of shortcodes to display text values of the amount raised and target value.
 Simply use

 If you have found this plugin useful then please consider leaving a tip.
 Just follow the Paypal button below and enter the amount (GBP) you wish to pledge.
+Or if you are using the Brave browser you can tip BAT by clicking the Rewards icon on the right side of the address bar.
 Many thanks!

 FAQ (support forum)

 - I am able to save the thermometer settings but the image does not appear on my page or post.